 She pursed her lips.
 "Um, you're laying it on a little thick."
 But she did like where he was going.

 "Rosie, it was a stroke of luck that I caught it and you didn't.
 You really are the best at everything in life, though.
 You're always number one."
 He kissed her then, hard and fervently.
 "You're always number one in my heart," he breathed huskily after he broke away.

 The apples of her cheeks flushed with a very healthy color at that.
 "So, if I'm number one in the heart of the winner, then doesn't that mean I won the game, in a way?"

 He chuckled at her logic.
 "Vicariously, yes.
 You're the real winner, Rosebud."

-YAY!!
-I'm on FIRE!!
 I really do love writing for the 2nd generation.
 There's so much to do with them because we only have a little bit on which we can base things.
-HOW COOL IS THAT?!!
-Very, if you ask me.
-And I love that I keep creating name-dropping OCs –doing that's a lot of fun!!
-You even see some repeats here-and-there (cookies to the person who remembers where they saw Rana before –excluding you, Morghen, since you Beta-ed that story! *lol*)
+And I love that I keep creating name-dropping OCs—doing that's a lot of fun!
+You even see some repeats here-and-there (cookies to the peeps who remembers where they saw Rana before!)